Unnamed investor launches $260 million selldown in China Vanke: IFR

-HONG KONG An unnamed institutional investor launched a selldown worth about $260 million in China Vanke Co Ltd (2202.HK) (000002.SZ), China's second-largest property developer, IFR reported on Friday, citing a term sheet.
+HONG KONG (Reuters) - An unnamed institutional investor launched a selldown worth about $260 million in China Vanke Co Ltd (2202.HK) (000002.SZ), China's second-largest property developer, IFR reported on Friday, citing a term sheet.

 The investor is offering 92 million shares at an indicative range of HK$22.60 to HK$23.20 each, equivalent to a discount of up to 4 percent from Friday's close of HK$23.55, added IFR, a Thomson Reuters publication.
 The shares are equivalent to 7 percent of the Hong Kong-listed stock, the term sheet showed.